Share this story

 The cost of a luxury elopement in Switzerland is €20,000-€22,350.

 |Hair and Makeup||€500|

 |Food and Drinks||€500|

 |Add-On Activities such as a helicopter ride||€1,500|

 Switzerland Wedding Packages

 Are you ready to start planning your destination wedding in Switzerland?
-If so, why not start with us, your Swiss Alps photographers?
-You can view our Switzerland wedding packages here, or contact us to get a more detailed pricing guide.
+If so, why not start with your Swiss Alps photographers?
+You can view my Switzerland wedding packages here, or contact me to get a more detailed pricing guide.

 I help guide our couples through the eloping process and make sure they get the epic photo coverage their day deserves.

 a journey of a thousand miles begins with one step.